 “So often, and particularly at this moment in history, employers are forced to choose between what is best for their bottom-line and what protects the health and safety of their workers, says Morden.
 “Reducing fatigue, fortunately, is one of those rare opportunities where improving worker’s health also maximizes productivity.”

 ReadiAnalytics is a device-agnostic platform, interpreting sleep data from compatible sleep trackers, including the ReadiBand™ from Fatigue Science and a growing list of devices, including Fitbit and Garmin.
 Readi utilizes SAFTE™, the world’s leading biomathematical fatigue model.
-SAFTE was developed by the US Army Research Lab, with over 25 years and $37 million in research and is exclusively available from Fatigue Science.
+SAFTE was developed by the Walter Reed Army Institute of Research at the U.S. Army Medical Research Development Command and is exclusively available from Fatigue Science.
 The SAFTE model has been extensively validated by the US Department of Transportation, the Federal Aviation Administration, and numerous other governmental and industry organizations.

 Readi/Analytics is launching today with deployments at several major global mining firms, with many more slated to deploy in the coming weeks.
 All existing clients of Fatigue Science will receive 90 days of free access to the new platform.